Go to file

 pip install -r requirements.txt

-Configure path to the generated directory that was generated in zenith-stack repo in above steps:
+Export path to the generated directory in zenith-stack repo from Step 1:

 2. Execute the Notebook